ds300/derivablejs/README.md

 ---

 Havelock is a truly simple state management library for JavaScript.
 It believes in the fundamental interconnectedness of all things and contrives to give you cleaner and more robust code by taking control of your interconnections.
-It is [**Derived Data all the way Down**](#rationale).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->